Lilis K'Dair

 About my work:

 I have always enjoyed the challenge of capturing convincing likenesses, especially of people and natural objects rich in texture and movement.
 I am attracted to subjects that appear to be in transition or in a state of growth or decay.
 Curling leaves, opening flowers, flowing water, wrinkled skin, sweeping folds of tattered fabric, and cracks in glass are some of my favorite subject matter.
 I find objects with visible wear and tear particularly captivating.
 Whether bent, stretched, crumpled, or cracked, I am moved by the fact that they have been affected by a force of some kind and have undergone a change.
-I enjoy drawing attention to the beauty of flowing organic forms; change, time, and experience; and the work and pain required to grow and bear fruit in our life pursuits.
+I enjoy drawing attention to the beauty of flowing organic forms, change, time, experience, and the work and pain required to grow and bear fruit in our life pursuits.